-How can health professionals meet their non-heterosexual patients constructively and positively?
+How can professionals meet their non-heterosexual clients/students constructively and positively?

 What aspects of sexual orientation need special attention?

 When is an extra effort important, and is sexual orientation ever irrelevant?